World Ride Film Contest 2023

 - The top three winners will receive prizes from our sponsors.

-- We will select films to be screened at our October 21st movie night and we will notify you if your film was selected.
+- We will select films to be screened during an online movie night in October, exact date TBD and we will notify you if your film was selected.
 The films selected to be screened at the movie night will then be voted on by the audience to determine the top 3.

 - Only one submission for each film.
 Please send us your very final, finished version.